Onuryalcinbagonu/onuryalcinbagonu/README.md

 ### Hello, My name is Onur 👋

 I work on web design and programming.
 I am trying to improve myself in this field.
 I really love coding.
-I usually like to write interesting projects.
+I usually like to write interesting projects.I graduated from Bartın University Management Information Systems department.
+I am currently interested in PHP Laravel, Ruby on Rails and React Js.
+Previously, I was interested in languages such as C#, Asp.Net Mvc, Python.
+I usually worked on school projects.
+Some of my repositories are currently private and I can open them upon request.
+Some of these repos are Asp.Net Mvc Admin Panel and Corporate Website and Android On-Duty Pharmacy system.

+My hobbies are playing guitar and reading books.

 <!--
 **Onuryalcinbagonu/onuryalcinbagonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.